News and highlights from the world of children's literature.

 You'll get weekly updates, latest programs for kids, sneak previews, special announcements, and much much more!

-Musical and chanting activities for young children and parents, from the "Tell Me a Story" wiki at Kings County Library System.
+Musical and chanting activities for young children and parents, from the "Tell Me a Story" at Kings County Library System.

 For the discerning toddler desperate for train books of every shape and color, here are some of the best choo-choos on the market today.
 Enjoy them in a storytime or just one-on-one.